DaveCBeck/Chat-with-LLM/README.md

 ### Deployment
 Set a token in the Backend-single.yaml file, use that token directly in the Chroma DB client config.

-## Zep 0.19 - note the config needs some attention (config.yaml maybe?)
+## Zep 0.19 - note the config needs some attention
 Will not be integrated until LangChain runnables integrate memory classes.
 Or I set something up directly using an async function via actions.ts.

 Used to store chat history (and associate each user to a session).
 Note that the web interface is disabled as this is a public-facing installation.